ipilcher/fdf/README.md

 FDF currently includes two filter modules.

-* The [mDNS filter](doc/mdns-filter.md) provides stateless or stateful filtering of multicast DNS messages, based on the message type and contents.
+* The [mDNS filter](doc/mdns-filter.md) provides stateless or stateful filtering of multicast DNS messages, based on message type and contents.

 * The [IP set filter](doc/ipset-filter.md) does not actually filter traffic.
   Instead it adds the **source** address and port of any packet that it